Rules for the IV Vratsa International Conducting Course and Competition

 6. Evaluation Criteria

-Conducting technique.
+Conducting technique

 7. Prizes

-Cash prizes and will be awarded will be awarded as follows:
+Cash prizes will be awarded as follows:

 First Prize: €1000